Ontario Highway 410: History

 Planning for highway 410 began during the late 1960s as a result of the rapid suburbanization of Brampton.
 On May 25, 1965, the Department of Highways (DHO) unveiled the Toronto Region Western Section Highway Planning Study.
 The plan designated several new highway corridors and widening projects through Peel and Halton, including Highway 10.

 However, it did not include a truck bypass that was desired by Brampton city council.
-In 1969, William H. Brydon would encourage the DHO to construct this bypass utilizing Heart Lake Road through the city, and announced the plans at his final city council meeting as mayor, claiming that it may be known as the Brampton Expressway and would connect with Highway 401.
+In 1969, then Brampton Mayor William H. Brydon would encourage the DHO to construct this bypass utilizing Heart Lake Road through the city, and announced the plans at his final city council meeting as mayor, claiming that it may be known as the Brampton Expressway and would connect with Highway 401.

 Successor Jim Archdekin announced in the new year that he would meet with highways minister George Gomme to discuss the route of the bypass.

 The DHO studied the corridor over the next several months before releasing a report in late August.

 Ontario Premier Bill Davis, who was known as "Brampton Billy", formally initiated the construction of Highway 410 along the Heart Lake Road corridor during his administration.

 Prior to the construction of Highway 410, Heart Lake Road was flanked by the industrial lands of Brampton and Bramalea north of Steeles Avenue, which required the highway to follow the road's alignment to avoid demolition of buildings.
 Between Steeles and Highway 401 was agricultural lands, allowing for the highway to constructed on a separate alignment to the west.
-In 1975, construction began on the widening of Highway 401 between Highway 10 (Hurontario Street) and Highway 427.
-During this expansion from four to six lanes, directional ramps were constructed with the new road to allow access to and from Toronto.
+In 1975, construction began on the widening of Highway 401 between Highway 10 (Hurontario Street) and Highway 427 from four to six lanes.
+On Highway 401 between Kennedy Road and Dixie Road, while the first phase of a large interchange was being built primarily for the upcoming Mississauga segment of Highway 403, ramps were also constructed with the new Brampton freeway to allow access to Highway 401 east of that junction (a directional ramp from Highway 401 westbound and a loop ramp to Highway 401 eastbound).
+However, the fledgling Brampton highway did not yet have links to Highway 401 west of that junction nor to Highway 403.
 Heart Lake Road though Brampton was rebuilt over the next several years, and reopened as a two lane expressway on November 15, 1978.
 It was at this point that the road was designated Highway 410 as far north as Queen Street.

 The construction of Highway 410 resulted in changes to the surrounding street network: The intact southern section of Heart Lake Road south of Steeles Avenue was severed from the northern section after the highway largely subsumed the latter.
 This portion was renamed Tomken Road (as a continuation of a street linked to its southern terminus when a jog was eliminated), and a diversion was constructed by the City of Brampton to connect it with Steeles further east.
 The West Drive Extension, between Orenda Road and Steeles, was constructed in 1983 to link with the north end of the new diversion.